Skumarr53/Santhosk-Kumar-Portfolio/readme.md

 Topics: *collaborative filtering, Surprise*

 Built a recommendation system to make personal movie recommendations based on each customer’s unique tastes.
-Extracted basic features such as Global average of all movie ratings, Average rating per user, and Average rating per movie, top 5 similar users and movie ratings, and predictions from baseline models.  **XGBoost** turns out to be the best model with **0.967** rmse.
+Extracted basic features such as Global avg. ratings, avg. rating for each user and movie, Avg. ratings of top similar users and movies, and predictions from **baseline** models.  **XGBoost** turns out to be the best model with **0.967** rmse.

 -------